Incident Reporting Procedures

 - There may be regional, national, or local requirements for reporting serious incidents.
 For example, in the USA when there is a fatality or hospitalization of three or more people, requirements include

-- Within 48 hours after the occurrence of an accident that is fatal to one or more employees or results in hospitalization of three or more employees, the employer must report the accident either orally or in writing to the nearest office of the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA).
+- Reporting within 48 hours after the occurrence of an accident either orally or in writing to the nearest office of the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA).

 - The report must relate the circumstances of the accident, the number of fatalities, and the extent of any injuries.

-- OSHA may require additional reports, in writing or otherwise, concerning the accident.
+- Additional reports, in writing or otherwise, concerning the accident may also be required.

-Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Lessons Learned Reporting Database.
+Hydrogen safety incidents and near misses should be reported in the Hydrogen Lessons Learned Reporting Database.
 Please share your incidents and near misses with others who are working with hydrogen so they can benefit from your experiences.
 All incident reports will be "sanitized" to ensure that individuals and organizations are not identified.